withcatai/node-llama-cpp/README.md

 ```

 #### With grammar
-Use this to direct the model to generate a specific type of text, like JSON for example.
+Use this to direct the model to generate a specific format of text, like `JSON` for example.

 ```typescript
 import {fileURLToPath} from "url";